mchalapuk/xpra-lxc/README.md

 Collection of scripts used for running GUI programs inside LXC containers.

 Contents of this project can be used to set-up an **Xpra-Enabled Unprivileged Container**.
-For details please check README files placed in subdirectories and comments inside scripts.

 This projects only container's configuration scripts and utilities.
 It is not a full Xpra on LXC product.
+For details please check README files placed in subdirectories and comments inside scripts.

-Following features are not covered in here, but can be found elsewhere:
+Following features are not covered in xpra-lxc, but can be found elsewhere:

  * Ubuntu fix for user cgroups ([lxc-fix-user-cgroups][lxc-fix-user-cgroups]),
  * Utils for running programs inside LXC containers ([lxc-tricks][lxc-tricks]),